-13.1 If an employee is charged with or convicted of a criminal offence this does not automatically give rise to a disciplinary situation.
-Consideration needs to be given to how a charge or conviction may affect an employee's ability to undertake his or her job duties and their relationships with the employer, colleagues, subordinates or customers.
+13.1 If an official is charged with or convicted of a criminal offence this does not automatically give rise to a disciplinary situation.
+Consideration needs to be given to how a charge, or conviction may affect an official's ability to undertake his or her job duties and their relationships with the Council, colleagues or customers.